Taxonomic rank: Rank-based terminations

-Significance and problems
+Critique and alternatives

 Ranks are assigned based on subjective dissimilarity, and do not fully reflect the gradational nature of variation within nature.
 These problems were already identified by Willi Hennig, who advocated dropping them in 1969, and this position gathered support from Graham C. D. Griffiths only a few years later.
 In fact, these ranks were proposed in a fixist context and the advent of evolution sapped the foundations of this system, as was recognised long ago; the introduction of The Code of Nomenclature and Check-list of North American Birds Adopted by the American Ornithologists' Union published in 1886 states "No one appears to have suspected, in 1842 [when the Strickland code was drafted], that the Linnaean system was not the permanent heritage of science, or that in a few years a theory of evolution was to sap its very foundations, by radically changing men's conceptions of those things to which names were to be furnished."
 Such ranks are used simply because they are required by the rank-based codes; because of this, some systematists prefer to call them nomenclatural ranks.
 In most cases, higher taxonomic groupings arise further back in time, simply because the most inclusive taxa necessarily appeared first.
 Furthermore, the diversity in some major taxa (such as vertebrates and angiosperms) is better known than that of others (such as fungi, arthropods and nematodes) not because they are more diverse than other taxa, but because they are more easily sampled and studied than other taxa, or because they attract more interest and funding for research.

 Of these many ranks, many systematists consider that the most basic (or important) is the species, but this opinion is not universally shared.
 Thus, species are not necessarily more sharply defined than taxa at any other rank, and in fact, given the phenotypic gaps created by extinction, in practice, the reverse is often the case.
 Ideally, a taxon is intended to represent a clade, that is, the phylogeny of the organisms under discussion, but this is not a requirement of the zoological and botanical codes.